A Novel Ridge Detector for Nonstationary Multicomponent Signals: Development and Application to Robust Mode Retrieval: Abstract

 \section{Abstract}

-Time-frequency analysis is often used to study non stationary multicomponent signals, which can be viewed as the surperimposition of modes, associated with ridges in the TF plane.
-To understand such signals, it is essential to identify their constituent modes.
-This is often done by performing ridge detection in the time-frequency plane which is then followed by mode retrieval.
-Unfortunately, existing ridge detectors are often not enough robust to noise therefore hampering mode retrieval.
-In this paper, we therefore develop a novel approach to ridge detection and mode retrieval based on the analysis of the short-time Fourier transform of multicomponent signals in the presence of noise, which will prove to be much more robust than state-of-the-art methods based on the same time-frequency representation.
+Time-frequency analysis is often used to study non stationary multicomponent signals, which can be viewed as the surperposition of modes.
+To understand such signals, it is essential to identify the ridges associated with the modes in the time-frequency plane.
+As existing ridge detectors are often not enough robust to noise, we here develop a novel approach to ridge detection based on the gathering of ridge portions in the time-frequency plane, which we coin RRP-RD.
+Such a technique is proved to be much more robust to noise than state-of-the-art methods based on the same framework, and we also demonstrate its benefits for mode retrieval.